Scout24/deadcode4j/README.md

 Lists the available goals & parameters.

 ### ~~`deadcode4j-maven-plugin:find-without-packaging`~~
-This goal is deprecated.
-It is replaced by `de.is24.mavenplugins:deadcode4j-maven-plugin:find-only` which has a shorter name.
+_This goal is deprecated.
+It is replaced by `de.is24.mavenplugins:deadcode4j-maven-plugin:find-only` which has a shorter name._

 ## Features
-*deadcode4j* takes several approaches to analyze if a class is still in usage or not:
+*deadcode4j* takes several approaches to analyze if a class is still in use or not:

 - statical code analysis using [Javassist](http://www.jboss.org/javassist/), recognizing class dependencies
 - parsing [Spring XML files](http://projects.spring.io/spring-framework/): files ending with `.xml` are examined